AN ARTIST RETURNS TO THE ANCIENT METHODS OF THE SAN

 I learned that there are four basic pigments that early cave artists had at their disposal.
-Mineral pigments such as red and yellow ochres, that are essentially iron rich clays and present as soft or semi-hard rock which can be ground into fine powder to form a very durable paint base.
+Mineral pigments such as red and yellow ochres, that are essentially iron-rich clays and present as soft or semi-hard rock that can be ground into fine powder to form a very durable paint base.
 The other two pigments are white and black.
-White comes from white clay, kaolin, raptor droppings or burnt egg shell and bone, and black comes from charcoal and manganese oxide.
+White comes from white clay, kaolin, raptor droppings or burnt eggshell and bone, and black comes from charcoal and manganese oxide.
 I divided the painting process into three stages.
 Firstly, the identification of pigments and their manufacture into a workable paint using various binding and carrying agents.
 Secondly, the collection and/or manufacture of vessels to hold the pigments and mixed paint.
 Thirdly, an array of implements that would enable me to apply the mixed paint to the surface of the rock.

 ‘I have found that different animals yield different quality brushes’

 Over the years I have found that different animals yield different quality brushes, and indeed hair from different parts of the same animal can yield different types of brushes.
 Different brushes would in turn have different uses or applications at the rock face.
 Feather tipped brushes, while making good painting implements, are not as durable and do not hold as much paint as a bristle brush.
 During my own trials on rock surfaces, I have found that fat and egg make good binding agents.
 Animal blood and sap from certain plants such as the euphorbia species can also perform a binding function, while saliva, water and animal gall are good carrying agents (i.e. they hold the finely ground pigment particles in suspension, allowing the paint to be drawn out on the rock surface).

 Flat stones can be used as mixing surfaces or as heating stones.
 Animal bones, hooves and horns, stone paint pots, plants (i.e. small calabash) are all important utensils when painting at the rock face.